dozmus/csar/design-docs/Useful Material.md

 };
 ```

-It is very descriptive (allows composites with `AND`, clear etc.) and natural.
-It is similar to SQL which means most developers will be similar with it.
+It is very descriptive (allows compositions with `AND`, `NOT`, `WHEN` etc.) and intuitive (similar to SQL).
 You can define strings as regex patterns, this is a powerful feature.
-The language is verbose and thus does not resonate with how csar's competitors use one line queries.
-However declarations and response messages may help in code conventions checking.
+The language is verbose and thus does not resonate with csar's competitors, which use single line queries.
+However, declarations and response messages can be useful for creating complex tools with csar (i.e. code convention checks).

 ## Code Style Documents
 * [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html)